Computes the score test for Yeo and Johnson transformation

 % la = vector containing the values of the transformation

-% parameters which have to be tested
+% parameters that have to be tested.

 la=[0.25 1/3 0.4 0.5];